hamidjae/keeptalkingandthestorycontinues/notes.md

 Service was pretty fun.
 I was quite confused on a lot of things, but it gradually clicked in time, and I properly was able to fit in the third-party API that I wanted.
 Hurray!

 This part of the deliverable was incredibly fun.
 I would happily do it again!

+Adding a random comment here since I committed something that you don't see...